arjun1998/Marvel-Group-project/README.md

 -Make sure that all the required libraries are preinstalled in your machine before running the notebook.

 -To verify the results, run the notebook

+Comments-
+--The scatterplot output of the second feature(Customer Segmentation) cannot be viewed without running the entire code.